-The usual MachineResolver just holds a name and a type and a reference to its config
+The usual MachineResolver just holds a name and a type and a reference to its config the machine resolver

 Each Machine Resolver can have multiple configuration entries.
-The config entries are referenced by the id of the machine resolver class privacyidea.models.MachineTokenOptions (machinetoken_id, key, value)
+The config entries are referenced by the id of class privacyidea.models.MachineTokenOptions (machinetoken_id, key, value)

-The MachineToken assigns a Token and an application type to a machine.
-The Machine is represented as the tuple of machineresolver.id and the machine_id.
-The machine_id is defined by the machineresolver.
+The Machine Token assigns a Token and an application type to a machine.
+The Machine is represented as the tuple of machineresolver.id and the machine id.
+The machine id is defined by the machineresolver.